Porter Mountain

 There are three ways to reach Porter Mountain.
 It is recommended that you use a guidebook to help determine which is the best option for you.

 Primary trailhead: Leave Lake Placid on Route 73, follow Route 73 toward Keene.
-The Trailhead for Cascade will be on the right, before you reach Cascade Lakes.
-This parking are is often crowded in summer and may require a several hundred yard road walk to reach the trail.
+The trailhead for Cascade and Porter will be on the right, before you reach Cascade Lakes.
+This parking area is often crowded in summer and may require a several hundred yard road walk to reach the trail.

 Secondary trailhead: Leave Lake Placid following Route 73 through Keene and toward Keene Valley.
 Look for Marcy Field on the right.
 The parking area is just past Marcy Field on the right.